Anomaly Detection

 PyTorch-OOD: A library for Out-of-Distribution Detection based on PyTorch, 13 Jul.
 2022 (papers)

-Our paper PyTorch-OOD: A library for Out-of-Distribution Detection based on PyTorch has been presented at the CVPR 2022 Workshops.
-You can find the most recent version of the python source code on GitHub.
-Abstract Machine Learning models based on Deep Neural Networks behave unpredictably when presented with inputs that do not stem from the training distribution and sometimes make egregiously wrong predictions with high confidence.
-This property undermines the trustworthiness of systems depending …
+Our paper, PyTorch-OOD: A library for Out-of-Distribution Detection based on PyTorch, has been presented at the CVPR 2022 Workshops.
+You can find the most recent version of the Python source code on GitHub.
+Abstract § Machine Learning models based on Deep Neural Networks behave unpredictably when presented with inputs that do not stem from the training distribution and sometimes make egregiously wrong predictions with high confidence.
+This property undermines the trustworthiness of systems …

 Categories: Anomaly Detection